DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 The DigiFacts are currently available in 12 languages listed below.
 It is suggested that developers query these feeds once every 15 mintues.

+**IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
+Please do not exceed this by making frequent requests to the server.**

 | Language               | URL                                                  |
 |------------------------|------------------------------------------------------|
 | English                | https://digifacts.digibyte.help/                     |